Main Walk: 18 km† (11.2 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 The most direct route is the diagonal one but this could be heavy going, and the narrow path out to the road from the opposite corner might be overgrown.
 However, if you decide to take this short cut (saving 150m), go straight across Lughorse Lane and resume the directions at [•] below.

-[•] Go up Barn Hill, signposted to Farleigh.
+[•] Go up Barn Hill, signposted to West Farleigh.
 In 150m, after passing Barnhill House, turn left onto a signposted footpath.
 Go through a side gate beside a metal fieldgate and follow an undulating grassy path heading NW.
 After going through a small dip and through another gate the path climbs more steadily, with views across the Low Weald on your left.

-Keep ahead at a footpath waymarker post, joining the Greensand Way9 (GW) from the field on the right.
+Keep ahead at a footpath waymarker post, joining the Greensand Way8 (GW) from the field on the right.
 The path climbs past Malice Wood on the left and in 500m joins a tarmac driveway going between the buildings of Buston Manor Farm.

 Shortly after passing Buston Manor turn left onto a footpath going down across two fields to Lughorse Lane.
 Turn left briefly onto the lane, then take a footpath on the right past a house and along a field edge to meet the driveway to Cheveney Farm.
 Turn left onto the drive and follow it round to the right at the farm buildings to come out onto West Street opposite Cheveney Mill.

 Go through the long farmyard and pass to the left of the final group of buildings, a large barn and then Buston Manor behind a high stone wall.
-Keep ahead briefly on a grassy track between large fields, then in 60m turn left off the GW at an easily-missed low waymarker post (if there is no clear path down across the field, head for the left-hand end of a line of tall poplars, 250m away).
+Keep ahead briefly on a grassy track between large fields, then in 60m turn left off the GW at an easily-missed low waymarker post.
+If there is no clear path down across the field, head for the left-hand end of a line of tall poplars, 250m away.

 At the bottom of the field go past these trees to continue along the left-hand edge of another field.
 In the next corner go between wooden barriers and through a belt of trees to a minor road (Lughorse Lane again).
-Turn left and go along the lane for 75m, then turn right onto a signposted footpath, at first alongside a garden fence.
+Turn left and go along the lane for 75m, then turn right onto a signposted footpath, initially alongside a garden fence.

 At the end of the garden continue along the right-hand edge of a field.
 On the far side go over a stile and turn left onto a driveway, leading to a cluster of buildings at Cheveney Farm.
 At a T-junction turn right and follow the drive for a further 400m.
 Eventually you cross over your outward route by Riverside House and come out onto a road (West Street again) with the converted Cheveney Mill opposite.